-My dog Radar is challenging on walks.
-He loves the cats he lives with, but he wants to eat cats we pass on the street.
-He loves his canine sister Ralph, but he barks at dogs he meets on-leash.
-He loves every human male who enters our home, but on walks…well, you get the picture.
+I’ve had such a good experience with the Ruffwear harness, I keep telling other dog owners about it.
+It’s quickly become my favorite harness for my dog, Radar.
+He’s VERY challenging on walks.
+Radar loves the cats he lives with, but he wants to eat cats we pass on the street.
+He loves his canine sister, but he barks at dogs he meets on-leash.
+He loves every human male who enters our home, but on dog walks…well, you get the picture.

 Over the years. we’ve tried every training harness and collar on the market: no-pull head halters, front-clip harnesses, even a prong collar.
 They all provided temporary relief from Radar’s pulling, and for a while, the front-control Halti harness was a great fit.
 But as he got older and developed arthritis, he needed something more.

 At 11 years old, Radar is still a cannonball at the end of the leash, but his joints are increasingly weak.
 Sometimes, he steps wrong on the hardwood floor and his legs go out from under him.
 On walks, he’ll lunge towards a tasty gutter snack and wipe out completely, landing on his side or back.
 In these situations, a plain collar or no-pull harness is too harsh on his old man joints.

 The fact is, after all these years, Radar is going to pull on leash.
 I don’t need an anti-pull device; I need a pro-Radar device.
 My veterinarian suggested buying a harness that would:

 - Distribute pressure evenly throughout Radar’s body

 - Be extra-visible so people would see us coming, night or day

 I also wanted something with plenty of padding and an adjustable fit so Radar would be comfortable wearing it all day long.